The substrate of flow

 (defprotocol Stream

-(open [this params]
+(open [this path]

 (read [this params]

-(write [this data params]
+(write [this datoms params]

-"Write data to the stream")
+"Write datoms to the stream.
+Append-only semantics.")

 (close [this]